Run for those who can’t in 2017!

 The World Run takes place all over the globe at the same time (11am UTC) so wherever you’re running, you can be sure that runners, wheelchair competitors and Selfie Runners are taking part with you.
 The Team will be running in the UK but no matter where you live, you can sign up for any of the locations.
 Even better, taking part doesn’t just improve your fitness but also supports Wings for Life’s mission to find a cure for spinal cord injury, as 100% of the entry fees go directly to spinal cord research.

-Until December 31st you can sign up for £25, which then increases to £35 from January 1st – March 25th, after which it’s £40 until race day.
-Better move fast!
+December 31, which then increases to st you can sign up for £25 £35 from January 1, after which it’s £40 until race day.
+Better move fast! st – March 25 th

 If you’re already planning on getting in shape for the new year, why not join in and run for those who can’t?

 THE WINGS FOR LIFE WORLD RUN IN NUMBERS: 2 - the number of times the World Run has been won by Lemawork Ketema 18 – the age of the first female World Run global champion, Elise Molvik 70 – the number of Catcher Cars that took part in 2015 99 – the age of the oldest participant in 2016 (she ran 2.3 km) 203 – the number of nationalities that took part in 2016 2014 – the year of the first ever Wings for Life World Run 16,000 – the number of volunteers who supported the 2016 World Run 130,732 – the number of World Run registrations in 2016 1,255,000 – the number of KM run in 2016 6.6 million – the amount of Euros raised in 2016 – all of which was donated to spinal cord research